jfowkes/pycutest/README.rst

 PyCUTEst: A Python interface to the CUTEst Optimization Test Environment |License| |Build Status| |PyPI Version| |Downloads| |Paper|
 ====================================================================================================================================

-**Warning: PyCUTEst v1.5.0 broke existing cached problems, when upgrading to v1.5.0 please clear out your cache.**
+**Warning: PyCUTEst v1.5.0 broke existing cached problems, when upgrading to v1.5.0 please clear out your cache by deleting the $PYCUTEST_CACHE/pycutest_cache_holder directory.**

 PyCUTEst is a Python interface to `CUTEst <https://github.com/ralna/CUTEst>`_, a Fortran package for testing optimization software.
 It is based on the `interface originally developed for CUTEr <http://fides.fe.uni-lj.si/~arpadb/software-pycuter.html>`_ by `Prof. Arpad Buermen <http://www.fe.uni-lj.si/en/the_faculty/staff/alphabetically/55/>`_.